Your landing page has three main jobs. It should:

 4. Design Your CTA button in a Contrasting Color

-Color helps with the persuasion process we’ve learnt this from this color psychology guide.
+Color helps with the persuasion process as we’ve learned from this color psychology blog post.
 It’s time that you put this information to good use.
 Choose a color for your CTA button that really stands out.
 As a rule of thumb, don’t use whites or grays, as they don’t really have that striking tone.

 The color you pick needs to mesh well with the rest of your page.
 Don’t sacrifice the aesthetics of your landing page by choosing to put a neon yellow CTA on a bright red background.